-Gladstone Land Corporation is a real estate investment trust (REIT) which acquires and owns farmland located in major agricultural markets throughout the United States.
+Gladstone Land Corporation is a monthly dividend REIT, or real estate investment trust, which acquires and owns farmland located in major agricultural markets throughout the United States.
 Gladstone Land leases its farm properties to unrelated third-party farmers.
 The company owns 113 farms, amounting to 88,000 acres of land in 10 different states.
 Gladstone Land was founded in 1997 and went public in 2013, at which time it began to pay a monthly dividend.

 Gladstone Land is currently paying out $0.0447 to its investors on a monthly basis, making an annualized payout of $0.536.
 The company has paid 86 consecutive monthly dividends since 2013, and has increased its dividend 18 times over the prior 21 quarters.
 Gladstone Land has seen consistent growth in its dividend over time, boasting a five-year dividend growth rate of 2.3%.

 Gladstone Land has achieved significant and consistent asset appreciation over the past five years, with its total returns for the past five years reported at 103.9%.
 It is apparent that Gladstone Land has not been heavily impacted during the COVID-19 pandemic.
 LAND’s share price is currently $14.81, which is not far off from the 52-week high of $16.25.
 This indicates that Gladstone Land is going to continue to be able to deliver its regular dividends to investors, but also that now is a good time to purchase with expectations the stock will grow rapidly.

 Gladstone Land is in good financial health, which is a strong selling point for investors.
 LAND’s year over year revenue growth is 17.66%, which is much better than the sector median of 2.73%.
 This measurement indicates that Gladstone Land is seeing more increased revenue, relative to its competitors.